carte731/sweng452w-fp/README.md

 #### Config File (SIM)
 In the main directory open the `config.sh` file and input the GCS (VM) IP address and the port you selected in the last sub-section: [GCS Start-Up](#gcs-start-up-on-vm).
 The RC port must match the port created in the [WSL2 port forwarding section](#WSL2-Port-Forwarding-using-Port-Proxy)

-Run the command below to start sim mode, put nothing in for a help print out.
+Run the command below to start sim mode, put nothing in the input parameter for a help print out message.
 ``` bash
 ./RCStart.sh sim
 ```